 Lassen National Park in Northern California is home to Lassen Peak which is the southernmost volcano in the Cascade range.
 It is home to active volcanoes, boiling mud pots, and excellent skiing.
-Whether you a just starting out or seasoned veteran, you will find some excellent terrain in the Lassen backcountry.
+Whether you a just starting out or expert skier, you will find some excellent turns in the Lassen backcountry.

 The area is ideal for backcountry skiing.
 It is relatively easy to get to, It’s close to the Humboldt Coast (home), you can camp in the parking lot or the backcountry but most of all the there is such varied terrain.
 You can choose from the super mellow to the extreme.
 Kelsey and I found this slope: